ABOUT US CONTACT US DISCLAIMER HOME LINKS NEWS AND VIEWS

 There is even a choice for an immediate cash advance in addition to monthly allotments.
 And borrowers can change funds distribution plans as many times as they wish.

-The Process of Getting a Reverse Mortgage
+Getting Your Reverse Mortgage

-ACTION Consumer seeks more information, by contacting a Broker, Lender, HUD, Fannie Mae, AARP, National Center for Home Equity Conversion, or Financial Planner.
+ACTION Consumer seeks more information by contacting a Broker, Lender, HUD, Fannie Mae, AARP, National Center for Home Equity Conversion, or Financial Planner.

 PROCESSING Appraiser prepares appraisal report.
 If structural problems are noticed or suspected, physical inspection of home is ordered.

 RIGHT OF RESCISSION Consumer has three business days after signing papers in which to cancel the loan, the "three-day Right of Rescission".
-Upon expiration of this period, the loan is disbursed, consumer gets access to the funds in the form of the payment option selected, i.e., monthly checks, etc. Any existing debt on the home is paid off.
-A new lien is placed on the home.
-The borrower may use the loan proceeds for any purpose.
+Upon expiration of this period, the loan is disbursed, Consumer gets access to the funds in the form of the payment option selected, i.e., monthly checks, etc.

-Getting Your Reverse Mortgage Involves Several Actions
+Getting Your Reverse Mortgage

-You Are Six Steps Away
+You're Just Six Steps Away

 This is the where you are, right now.
 You are taking the time to learn about the Reverse Mortgage program to determine if it is appropriate for your situation.

 You sit down with the Lender and sign the loan application.
-The Lender will disclose the estimated total cost of the loan, as required by the Federal Truth in Lending Act.
+The Lender will disclose the estimated total cost of the loan, as required by the Federal Truth In Lending Act.

 The Lender will order an appraisal of your home, do a title search and get a payoff value for any outstanding mortgages.
-Typically, it takes between 45 and 60 days to process a loan.
+Typically, it takes between 25 and 45 days to process a loan.

-Answers To Frequently Asked Questions
+To Frequently Asked Questions

 Q. Am I qualified for a Reverse Mortgage if I currently have an existing loan on my home?